NativeScript/nx/packages/nx/README.md

 #### `--framework [angular]`

-Use this option to create a specific frontend framework integration app.
+You will be prompted to choose a framework when this flag is ommitted.

-By default a "vanilla" NativeScript app will be generated using xml view files.
+Use this option to explicitly choose a specific frontend framework integration app.

 This setting will be saved with plugin settings the first time it's used to automatically choose this frontend framework integration for subsequent usages and with other generators without having to specify the flag again.